-Left to right: covers courtesy of Bloomsbury, Clarkson Potter, and Phaidon
+Left to right: covers courtesy of Clarkson Potter and Phaidon

 Cook your way through Greece, Oaxaca, Taiwan, and beyond.

 These new cookbooks—including a guide to the nuanced cuisines of Hawai‘i and several memoir-slash-recipe guides—are the next best thing to hitting the road.

 If your life looked anything like ours during the pandemic, you were traveling less and cooking more—a lot more.
 As vaccinations increase, so are travel bookings.
 But alas, the world hasn’t fully reopened, and many of the world’s cuisines remain out of reach for now.
 Lucky for us, there’s a host of new recipe-packed books that will stoke our wanderlust and set our bellies a-rumblin’.
 Here are our picks for the best new cookbooks of spring and summer 2021.